STRATEGY & UX DESIGN

 Design and learn

-To resolve, I reframed paywall as a conversation (not a single screen).
+To resolve, I reframed paywall as a conversation, not an obstruction.
 The new paywall would be:

 PROTOYPED & TESTED

-I prototyped testable solutions.
-Within days, I was able to validate the new design.
+I prototyped and user-tested a solution.
+Within days, I validated the new design.

 - Visitors connect emotionally with episode thumbnails.
 These are the trial-starters.

 8 Ball Bunny, Apes of Wrath — I remember both of those shows and it brings a smile to my face (laughs).

 With Apptimize, we’ll A/B test text and placement variants (micro-banner, slideup).

-I’ll define adjacent strategies for preview and sign up.
+I’ll define strategies for preview and sign up.
 These are tied to paywall.
 Wanting a free trial is easy.
 Signing up for one — a steep climb.